1977 WHA playoffs: (E1) Quebec Nordiques vs. (W2) Winnipeg Jets

 11,697 fans saw Game 1 in Quebec City.
-In Game 1, Joe Daley stopped 31 of 32 shots for Winnipeg, who scored on goals by Dan Labraaten and Willy Lindström to take the lead 2-0 in the second period.
+In Game 1, Joe Daley stopped 31 of 32 shots for Winnipeg, who scored on goals by Dan Labraaten and Willy Lindstrom to take the lead 2-0 in the second period.
 Quebec's top line of Real Cloutier, Marc Tardif, and Christian Bordeleau were neutralized, with Cloutier apparently so nervous that he did not appear for the last two minutes of the game.
 Among missed opportunities for Quebec, Cloutier had a no goal (as ruled by referee Bill Friday), Tardif hit a goal post and Steve Sutherland missed an open net by grazing the goalpost.
 Ulf Nilsson committed a tripping penalty with 1:57 to go in the game, but Daley and the Jets managed to kill the penalty.
 In a physical Game 2, Quebec responded furiously in Game 2 with a four-goal first period, with Steve Sutherland scoring two goals for the game and goaltender Richard Brodeur stopping all but one shot to even the series.
 Now in Winnipeg for Game 3, the Nordiques scored first when a pass in front of the net struck Curt Brackenbury's stick and bounced into the net for what ended up as the only goal for the Nordiques of the game.
 In the second period, Lindstrom and Labraaten delivered goals for Winnipeg to give them the lead.
 The third period saw doom for Quebec, which gave up four goals.
 Winnipeg led early in Game 4, carrying a 2–1 lead into the second period, but the Nordiques struck back, with Francois Lacombe tying the game less than two minutes into the second period.
 The go-ahead goal was set up on a penalty by Danny Lawson when he hooked Marc Tardif, who soon responded with a slapshot that grazed a defender's stick and rose over the glove of the Jets for the lead.
 Quebec nearly lost their goaltender Richard Brodeur in the second period when Bobby Hull crashed into him after being pushed by Steve Sutherland that saw Brodeur strike his head on the crossbar.
 Backup goaltender Serge Aubry was inserted into the game but only played 50 seconds before Brodeur returned.
 A second goal by Serge Bernier gave Quebec their last goal for a 4–2 victory; the loss ended Winnipeg's streak of 15 straight postseason wins at home, with their last home loss being Game 2 of the 1974 Western Division Semifinals.
 In the nationally televised (on CBC) Game 5, Quebec scored the first goal of the game four minutes in and scored three more in the span of ten minutes on their way to an 8–3 victory, with Real Cloutier scoring his first goal of the series in the barrage that saw the Bordeleau brothers (Chris and Paulin) each contribute two goals and an assist.